bstaple1/MTGA_Draft_17Lands/README.md

 ![alt text](https://github.com/bstaple1/MTGA_Draft_17Lands/blob/main/Images/Premier.png?raw=true)

 ## Run Steps: Windows Executable (Windows Only)
-Note: Some users have reported an issue with the MTGA_Draft_Tool.exe and their computer's antivirus.
+Note: Some users have reported an issue with the `MTGA_Draft_Tool.exe` and their computer's antivirus.
 This is a know issue with executables built using pyinstaller (https://github.com/pyinstaller/pyinstaller/issues/5492).
 If users are experiencing this issue, or have concerns about running an executable, then they should consider using the python version (see the Run Steps: Python section).

-- Step 1: Download and unzip the MTGA_Draft_17Lands-main.zip file, clone the repository, or download the latest executable (e.g. .exe) from the releases page (https://github.com/bstaple1/MTGA_Draft_17Lands/releases).
+- Step 1: Download and unzip the `MTGA_Draft_17Lands-main.zip` file, clone the repository, or download the latest executable (e.g. `MTGA_Draft_Tool_V0285_Setup.exe`) from the releases page (https://github.com/bstaple1/MTGA_Draft_17Lands/releases).

 - Step 2: In Arena, go to Adjust Options, Account, and then check the Detailed Logs (Plugin Support) check box.

 - Step 3: Double-click setup.exe to start the install.

 - Step 4: (Optional) Go to the installed folder and right-click the executable (.exe), click properties, compatibility tab, and check Run this program as an administrator.
-    - This step is only required if the application is installed to a directory with write restrictions (i.e. Program Files and Program Files (x86)).
+    - This step is only required if the application is installed to a directory with write restrictions (i.e. `Program Files` and `Program Files (x86)`).
-    - This step isn't necessary if the application is installed to the main directory of a drive (i.e. C:/ or D:/) or the Users/`<Username>`/ directory
+    - This step isn't necessary if the application is installed to the main directory of a drive (i.e. `C:/` or `D:/`) or the `Users/<Username>/` directory

-- Step 5: Double-click the MTGA_Draft_Tool.exe to start the program.
+- Step 5: Double-click the `MTGA_Draft_Tool.exe` to start the program.

 - Step 6: Download the sets that you plan on using (Data->View Sets).